fbpx

 Herculean Family Changes

 The changes that ensued in our family were herculean.
-Once again, the empty chair at the table was very noticeable but this time there would be no returning to our family-of-four dynamic.
+Once again, the empty chair at the table was very noticeable, but this time, there would be no returning to our family-of-four dynamic.
 My role drastically changed, borne out of necessity.
 My daughters were both young adults, but it did not make it any easier.
 After months and months, we settled into our new family dynamic.
 When I look back, I am amazed at their strength and resiliency.
 We learned to laugh again, to have fun, and to accept our life shift.

 College: Round Two